onfido/onfido-sdk-ui/README.md

     onComplete: function(data) {
       console.log("everything is complete")
       // tell your backend service that it can create the check
-      // when creating a `facial_similarity` check, you can specify the variant
+      // when creating a facial similarity check, you can specify
+      // whether you want to start a `facial_similarity_photo` check
-      // by passing the value within `data.face.variant` }
+      // or a `facial_similarity_video` check based on the value within `data.face.variant` }
   })